We Finally Did It: We Found the Most Fall Road Trip Ever

 Celebrate the cranberry with a tasting and tour of the bog

 Give the humble and tart cranberry some love as you pass through Saint-Louis-de-Blandford.
-Believe it or not, Quebec has a bonafide Cranberry Interpretation Center, En Fête Canneberge, where you can tour the local cranberry bogs via land or helicopter.
+Believe it or not, Quebec has a bonafide Cranberry Interpretation Center, En Fête Canneberge, where you can tour the local cranberry bogs via wagon ride.

 You may not be able to jump out of the cart and into the bog (which is full of small wolf spiders, if you need a deterrent), but there’s still something gorgeous and giddy about seeing this fruit in its truest form.